 The tummy can change significantly over time as the skin and muscles of the abdomen get stretched out and relax, especially with pregnancy, aging, and weight fluctuations.
 These events can challenge even the most athletic and fit individuals.
 Abdominoplasty (tummy tuck) can address the excess fat, loose skin, and weakened muscle tone that can occur over time.
-During a tummy tuck, the excess skin and fat are removed and, in patients that require it, the muscles are tightened.
+During a tummy tuck, the excess skin and fat are treated and, in patients that require it, the muscles are tightened.
 Abdominoplasty is not a substitute for weight loss – rather, it complements a balanced diet and exercise program.

 Women who have a tummy tuck often complain of one or more of the following:

 - Pockets or deposits of fat that won’t go away

 - Soft tummy

 - Laxity/weakness of abdomen following pregnancy (rectus diastasis)

 - Loss or blunting of waistline or figure